- 2 cups uncooked rice

 Place rice in a large bowl; pour lukewarm water, stir and pour off the water.
 Repeat four times until water runs clear.

-Then soak rice in salted (with 1-2 tablespoons salt) lukewarm water for an hour.
+Then soak rice in salted (with 1-2 tablespoons salt) lukewarm water for 3 hours.

 Meanwhile, heat 3-tablespoons oil in a pot over medium heat.
 Add onion and sauté until golden.